muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 does it fall short in so many different ways, can only work as case-by-case basis, depending on context, region, and person.
 This sounds to me the nationalisation plan wasn't fully thought through, haphazardly done, without proper understanding.
+I believe it's high time to abdandon it.

 References